Travelling alone for the first time, whether completely alone, with your partner, family or friends, but without an organized structure, scares you?

 Klook is a great resource to book some activities or tickets in advance.

-12Go Asia is a great resource to book your public transportation - ferry boat, bus - in Asia.
+12Go Asia is a great resource to book your public transportation – ferry boat, bus – in Asia.
+It’s a trustable Asian travel agency specialised in transportation since 2013.

 Test the style of travel you want to experience in Europe before embarking on a first “easy” destination.